cppshizoidS/C-Cpp/README.md

 Det Of Matrix contains a program for find a determinant of matrix

-Algorithms contains an algorithms(Searchs, etc) also contain a visualisation of sort unsing SFML
+Algorithms contains an algorithms(Searchs, etc) also contain a visualisation of sort unsing SFML and QT5

 Qt5 contains the basic programs on Qt5